ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : keepAliveTimeout

 Type:
-: Numeric (non-negative) or `Disabled`
+: Tuple of (Numeric (non-negative), Boolean)

 Default:
-: `Disabled`
+: 0, false

 A Transport Services API can request a protocol that supports sending keep alive packets ({{keep-alive}}).
-If this property is Numeric, it specifies the maximum length of time an idle Connection (one for which no transport packets have been sent) ought to wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+If the Boolean element of this property is `true`, the Numeric element specifies the maximum length of time an idle Connection (one for which no transport packets have been sent) ought to wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this property will only take effect when the underlying stack supports sending keep-alive packets.
 Guidance on setting this value for connection-less transports is provided in {{?RFC8085}}.
-A value greater than the Connection timeout ({{conn-timeout}}) or the enumerated value `Disabled` will disable the sending of keep-alive packets.
+A value greater than the Connection timeout ({{conn-timeout}}) or setting the Boolean element of this property to `false` will disable the sending of keep-alive packets.

 ### Connection Group Transmission Scheduler {#conn-scheduler}